 User onboarding, in-app training, user surveys and analytics; Pendo has it all.

 Pendo offers custom plans for each customer, so to get a price for your business you’ll need to contact Pendo.

 “Pendo is a very effective qualitative and quantitative tool which enriches with many features like switching or swapping functionalities of the views is awesome.”
 You don’t really need to use other analytics tools, because Pendo offers great analytics for product usage and adoption.
 They also have great surveys to gather customer insights.
 It is like an all in one tool.
-NPS and surveys are another great features of Pendo
+What is NPS?
+NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
+It… and surveys are another great features of Pendo

 Top Chameleon Alternatives – Comparison Table